ventuals/ventuals-contracts/docs/ARCHITECTURE.md

   vault parameters, and execute emergency operations (e.g., withdrawing HYPE).
 This role is controlled by the Ventuals multisig.
 - `MANAGER` – Manages the vault.
 Can deposit, withdraw, delegate, and transfer HYPE on behalf of the vault.
-  During genesis, this role is assigned to the GenesisVaultManager; once epochs begin, it will be assigned to the EpochVaultManager.
+  This role is assigned to the StakingVaultManager, but can be assigned to another contract in the future.
 - `OPERATOR` – Handles automated, day-to-day protocol operations (e.g. transferring HYPE from HyperEVM to HyperCore, rotating the StakingVault's API wallets).